chiao45/ams562-notes/intro/why_cpp.rst

 lines in `Python`_, but may take you hundreds of lines in `C++`_.
 Let's still use the above matrix multiplication example.
 First, the concept of matrices does not exist in **native** `C++`_, so you need define it.
-Once you have the matrix *class* (future), you, of course, cannot expect that `C++`_ is smart enough to automatically generate those linear algebra operations for you, as a result, you need to implement them.
+Once you have the matrix *class*, you, of course, cannot expect that `C++`_ is smart enough to automatically generate those linear algebra operations for you, as a result, you need to implement them.
 Finally, debugging your implementations will take a fairly amount of time.